 There are limitations to the transfer credits awarded toward the Integrative Core: The Integrative Core courses at the University of Mount Union require First Year Seminar (4 semester hours); four foundations courses with one course coming from each of the following areas: Fine Arts, Humanities, Natural Sciences, and Social Sciences (16 semester hours); two Themes courses (8 semester hours); and a Senior Capstone (4 semester hours).
 The limitations on transfer credits applied to the Integrative Core are as follows: First Year Seminar does not have to be completed at the University of Mount Union for transfer students.
-Two of the four foundations courses must be completed at the University of Mount Union, both Themes courses must be completed at the University of Mount Union, and the Senior Capstone must be completed at the University of Mount Union.
-Therefore, up to 4 semester hours of First Year Seminar, 8 semester hours of foundations courses, 0 credit hours of Themes courses, and 0 credit hours of the Senior Capstone can be accepted as transfer credit in the Integrative Core.
+Two of the four foundations courses must be completed at the University of Mount Union unless the transfer student has earned 48 credit hours or more of transfer credit, both Themes courses must be completed at the University of Mount Union, and the Senior Capstone must be completed at the University of Mount Union.
+Therefore, up to 4 semester hours of First Year Seminar, 16 semester hours of foundations courses, 0 credit hours of Themes courses, and 0 credit hours of the Senior Capstone can be accepted as transfer credit in the Integrative Core.
 Credits that meet other requirements but not those of Integrative Core, may still be accepted as elective credit.